China services sector hit hard by Covid-19 surge

-BEIJING (REUTERS) - Activity in China's services sector contracted at the sharpest pace in two years in March as a surge in coronavirus cases restricted mobility and weighed on demand, a private sector survey showed on Wednesday (April 6).
+BEIJING • Activity in China's services sector contracted at the sharpest pace in two years last month as a surge in coronavirus cases restricted mobility and weighed on demand, a private sector survey showed yesterday.

 While firms remained generally upbeat about output over the next year, optimism slipped to a 19-month low amid concerns over the pandemic and the economic fallout from the Ukraine war.

 "Overall, both manufacturing and services activities weakened in March due to the epidemic.
-Similar to previous Covid outbreaks in China, the services sector was more significantly affected than manufacturing," said Wang Zhe, senior economist at Caixin Insight Group.
+Similar to previous Covid-19 outbreaks in China, the services sector was more significantly affected than manufacturing," said Caixin Insight Group senior economist Wang Zhe.

 "Policymakers should look out for vulnerable groups and enhance support for key industries and small and micro businesses to stabilise market expectations."

-As China's economy faces serious challenges, the big question is how long the country's "zero tolerance" Covid policy can be sustained, Zhang Zhiwei, chief economist at Pinpoint Asset Management said in a note.
+Pinpoint Asset Management chief economist Zhang Zhiwei said in a note that, as China's economy faces serious challenges, the big question is how long the country's "zero tolerance" Covid-19 policy can be sustained.

-"Economic activities have been sacrificed to achieve more effective policies against the Omicron outbreaks.
-I expect the outbreaks will be brought under control, with significant economic costs," Mr Zhang said.

 The Caixin PMI is compiled by S&P Global from responses to questionnaires sent to purchasing managers in China.